 If you’re struggling a bit with Tinder conversation in general, you’re in luck.
 We’ve talked extensively about how to talk to girls on Tinder.
 I broke down the biggest mistakes guys make and how to correct them.

 I actually dated a lawyer for a few years which meant spending a lot of time around her lawyer friends.
 Any time the topic of Tinder came up, this was one of their biggest reasons to unmatch someone.
 “Ugh, seriously learn how to use an apostrophe… unmatch” was a very common phrase.
+They were better off communicating with photos on Tinder!

 If spelling or grammar aren’t your strong points, technology is there to help.
 I’d suggest downloading the Grammarly keyboard for your phone.
 Similar to spell check, it’ll also watch your grammar and make suggestions.